ibi-group/transit-performance/README.md

 ### GTFS-realtime
 The GTFS-realtime specification is an extension to GTFS that allows agencies to provide real-time updates about their scheduled service referenced in the GTFS feed.
 The system requires an agency’s GTFS-realtime feeds that comply with the GTFS-realtime specification and are available as .pb files in a stable web accessible location.

-The GTFS-realtime vehicle positions feed is used to determine actual arrival and departure events for all trips at all stops in the system.
-The vehicle_positions feed must have all data elements required as part of the GTFS-realtime specification and the following optional fields:
+The GTFS-realtime Vehicle Positions feed is used to determine actual arrival and departure events for all trips at all stops in the system.
+The Vehicle Positions feed must have all data elements required as part of the GTFS-realtime specification and the following optional fields:

 * trip_id
 * route_id